MaayanLab/clustergrammer/README.md

 Several example tab-separated matrix files can be found in the [txt](txt) directory.
 See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use Clustergrammer.py to generate a visualization json from these matrix files.

 # Clustergrammer Python Module
-The python module [clutergrammer.py](https://github.com/MaayanLab/clustergrammer-py), takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js.
-The clustergrammer python module can be installed using pip
+The Clustergrammer python module [clutergrammer.py](https://github.com/MaayanLab/clustergrammer-py), takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js.
+The module can be installed using pip:
 ```
 pip install clustergrammer
 ```
+or the source code can be obtained from clustergrammer.py [repo](https://github.com/MaayanLab/clustergrammer-py).

 ### Example Workflow